 On return to South Vietnam on my second tour I witnessed the change in the area where defoliation had occurred on my earlier tour and I astounded by the destruction.

 After returning to New Zealand until I left the Army unknown to me science was beginning to investigate aspects of the defoliation program or the individual chemicals.

 The individual chemicals 245T and 24D were cleared by science of the time and the focus was now on the contaminate TCDD or dioxin.
 The toxicology evidence that 24D was a severe eye irritant was no longer important.

 The investigators ranged from the National Academy of Sciences, the USAF, aerial applicators of the product s on behalf of the South Vietnamese Government, to the manufacturers of the products.

 Getting rid of the evidence

-From this point on a scientific bias against the exposure of troops emerged.
 There were a number of models used to discount exposure and the majority used the 2ppm mean.
 This mean would be referenced in all future scientific publications including the National Academy of Sciences.

-Some years later, there had been some media reporting of Agent Orange and Vietnam Veterans but this didn’t really tell me anything.
+Some years later there had been some media reporting of Agent Orange and Vietnam Veterans but this didn’t really tell me anything.

-“Do you think you were exposed to Agent Orange or other defoliants?”
+“Do you think you were exposed to Agent Orange or other defoliants?” was another question.
 It would be three decades before I would be able to answer that with any surety.